Back Bending Yoga Poses for Your Spine and Hips Index

 So how do you counterpose or balance spinal back bends?
 With spinal forward bends.
 And those can start with the sacrum also.

-For more on "lifting the sacrum" and the muscles involved, as well as the opposing action, you can try the SI Joint Stabilization.
+For more on "lifting the sacrum" and the muscles involved, as well as the opposing action, take a look at the SI Joint Stabilization article.